-MindView has been designed as a productivity tool to enhance executive function capabilities.
-MindView is simple, yet sophisticated enough to assist individuals of all ages, whether they are working through their academic career or are an employee in the workplace.
-MindView caters to all people with neurodiversity conditions such as:
+MindView AT has been designed as a productivity tool to enhance executive function capabilities.
+MindView AT is simple, yet sophisticated enough to assist individuals of all ages, whether they are working through their academic career or are an employee in the workplace.
+MindView AT caters to all people with neurodiversity conditions such as:

 Dyslexia users benefit from mind mapping due to it being used as a visual approach to processing information.
 Mind maps help simplify complicated data by breaking it down into smaller pieces and segmenting it into branches.
 Mind mapping is also used to outline papers and reports while making use of the native assistive features listed below to populate important and relevant information.

-How MindView helps dyslexics:
+How MindView AT helps dyslexics: